-I think my interest in cheese making stemmed from my original locavore experiment when I was trying to source all my protein and produce from a 100-mile radius over a Colorado winter.
+I think my interest in cheese making stemmed from my original locavore experiment, when I was trying to source all my protein and produce from a 100-mile radius over a Colorado winter.
 That lent itself to dabbling in a number of homesteading practices like root cellaring and canning.

 I find it very gratifying to create food that I’d normally buy.
 I love learning new things and often find exploring making ingredients from scratch if often easier than one would guess.
 The results are usually something better tasting than what can be purchased too.
-In this case I love cheese so checking out making it myself was a natural pursuit.
+In this case I love cheese, so checking out making it myself was a natural pursuit.

-For those unfamiliar, paneer is fresh cheese made by curdling cow’s milk with something acidic like lemon juice or vinegar.
+For those unfamiliar, paneer is fresh cheese made by curdling cow’s milk with something acidic, like lemon juice or vinegar.
 It is popular in South Asian recipes as well as eating by itself.
 Paneer is formed into a block which can be sliced or cubed and used in cooked dishes without it melting.

-Whole milk is heated and lemon juice added.
+Whole milk is heated and lemon juice is added.
 While stirring, the milk separates into curds and whey just as referenced in the Little Miss Muffet nursery rhyme.
-As the curds form (they look like cottage cheese curds) the liquid or whey has a green tinge so it’s obvious when it’s forming.
+As the curds form (they look like cottage cheese curds) the liquid or whey has a green tinge, so it’s obvious when it’s forming.

 Once the curds have formed they are compressed in cheesecloth, rinsed and allowed to drain.
 Finally, the compressed curds and refrigerated with a weight to form a round block of fresh cheese.
 It has a light flavor and dense texture.
 Paneer is great for salads, in cooked dishes and crumbled with nuts and honey.
 I’ll be sharing it in a delicious vegetarian recipe next week so please check back!